(02) 4474 2200

 Gigi is delighted to have the opportunity to come and settle in the picturesque town of Moruya.

-Moruya Medical Centre hosts students in the various stages of their medical training.
-Under the supervision of our doctors, the students gain an understanding of what it means to be a general practitioner in small coastal community.
+This surgery is a teaching facility of the ANU Medical School.
+We host students in the various stages of their medical training.
+Under the supervision of our doctors, the students gain an understanding of what it means to be a general practitioner in a small coastal community.